Don-Plaza

 Don-Plaza — a four-star hotel in the center of Rostov-on-Don.

 History

-The history of the hotel "Intourist" begins on July 1, 1954, when, on the orders of the Minister of Foreign Trade of the USSR No. 326 Rostov-on-Don, the agency VAO "Intourist" was organized, to which "a meeting of foreign delegations and individual foreigners arriving in the city, and also performance of other tasks of the Center for servicing foreign clients” was entrusted.
+The history of the hotel "Intourist" begins on July 1, 1954, when, on the orders of the Minister of Foreign Trade of the USSR No. 326 Rostov-on-Don, the agency VAO "Intourist" was organized, to which "a meeting of foreign delegations and individual foreigners arriving in the city, and also performance of other tasks of the Center for servicing foreign clients" was entrusted.
 There were only 3 people in the agency staff: a manager, a driver and an inspector.
-During the first year of work, the agency was able to host and serve 206 foreigners.
-The first guests were two tourists from Denmark.

 By 1955, the influx of visitors to the city had increased to 3,000 people, coming mainly from Bulgaria, France, the United States and the GDR.
 Despite the growing need for hotel services, there was only one “Don” hotel in the city, where 65 hotel rooms were allocated to foreign guests, only 8 rooms were equipped with bathrooms.